 Unfortunately, for various reasons, people regularly swim where there are no Lifeguards on duty.
 This may be on a beach after the Lifeguard’s duty has finished or at a beach that does not have Lifeguards.
 This is when things can go wrong.

 In a typical scenario Sea Rescue gets an emergency call for a swimmer in difficulty and, when we get there, we find two or more people in danger of drowning.

 Tragically, sometimes we are not able to get there in time and someone drowns.
 Usually the person who does not survive is the kind person who went into the water to try and help a person in difficulty.

 Because this happens so frequently, Sea Rescue launched our Pink Rescue Buoy project in November 2017.

-These bright Pink Rescue Buoys are hung on strategically placed signs and we hope that they will remind people to take care when entering water – and not to swim if Lifeguards are not on duty.
+These bright Pink Rescue Buoys, which conform to the AUNZ standard of 100 Newtons of flotation, are hung on strategically placed signs and we hope that they will remind people to take care when entering water – and not to swim if Lifeguards are not on duty.